nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Know if I Have a Traffic Ticket in Nebraska?

-Usually, Nebraska drivers who have been issued a ticket will be served in person or by mail.
-However, if an offender misses this mail or ignores it, the court shall issue a supplemental summons or warrant.
+Usually, Nebraska drivers who have been issued a ticket are served in person or by mail.
+However, if an offender misses this mail or ignores it, the court typically issues a supplemental summons or warrant.
 To know if you have a pending ticket, the Department of Motor Vehicles allows drivers to view the status of their driving privileges on this web page.

 How Can I Find a Lost Traffic Ticket in Nebraska?

 Interested individuals may find lost traffic tickets by contacting the District Court in the jurisdiction where the violation occurred.
-Generally, the requester must provide a traffic ticket number, court docket number, or subject’s full name to facilitate the search.
-Thus, offenders must memorize or make personal records of the citation number, presiding court, the issuing officer’s name, and the specific violations or charges.
+Generally, the requester is expected to provide a traffic ticket number, court docket number, or subject’s full name to facilitate the search.
+Thus, offenders are advised to memorize or make personal records of the citation number, presiding court, the issuing officer’s name, and the specific violations or charges.

 How Long Does a Traffic Ticket Stay on Your Record in Nebraska?

-Points from a traffic ticket are valid for five years on a driver’s record.
-However, according to the Department of Motor Vehicles’ information, a traffic conviction remains on a driving record for life.
+Points from a traffic ticket are typically valid for five years on a driver’s record.
+However, according to the Department of Motor Vehicles’ information, a traffic conviction may remain on a driving record for life.

 Is a Summon Worse Than a Ticket in Nebraska?

 It depends.
-A court summons often requires that the recipient appears at a local court while a ticket can be resolved by making a payment online, through the mail, or in-person.
+A court summons often requires that the recipient appears at a local court while a ticket can be resolved by making a payment online, via mail, or in-person.
 Summons are usually issued after the violator has been issued multiple tickets or fails to respond to a ticket.
-Nevertheless, traffic offenders must take both seriously as they may result in unsavory penalties.
+Nevertheless, traffic offenders should take both seriously as they may result in unsavory penalties.

 • Criminal Records